 You must submit official transcripts/academic records.
 Records must have a seal and signature in ink from the institution’s authorized official, such as the registrar or recorder of records.
 For degrees from international institutions, records must be in the original language of the institution attended, and accompanied by official English translations.
 Have transcripts sent directly to the Evening MBA Program Office from your schools.
 You may submit unofficial copies of your transcripts which will be used by the admissions committee for review when you submit your application; however, you must submit original hard copies sent directly from your schools at or before your admissions interview, which is by invitation only.

-The test must be taken within five years of the term for which you are applying.
+A Graduate Management Admissions Test (GMAT) score is preferred The test should be taken within five years of the term for which you are applying.
 Please direct the testing service to forward your test results to the University of Wisconsin–Madison (institution code: 79K-2S-72).
-Select “Evening MBA UW–Madison” to ensure your scores are sent to the program office.

 For non-native English speakers, a Test of English as a Foreign Language (TOEFL) score of at least 600 (paper-based test) or 106 (computer-based test) is required.
 International applicants with undergraduate degrees from U.S. universities may contact an Evening MBA Program admissions representative to request a waiver of the TOEFL.